apancoast/2020-NC-General-Assembly/README.md

-# state_congress
+# General Assembly of North Carolina
- exploring NC State Congress members and their donors.
+Exploring GA of NC members and their donors.

+# exploration notes
+How many candidates/GA members donate to each other?